Temperatures will drop into the low to mid-30s the next few days, with a freeze warning issued for Friday morning, according to Channel 2 Action News.

 - If you see damage from frost (black or purple flaccid leaves or stems), particularly on woody perennials, wait until the spring to prune so as to not shear off healthy tissue.

-Pet owners should take special precautions with their animals during freezing temperatures.
+Pet owners should take special precautions with their animals when temperatures drop.
 It’s best to keep all pets indoors.

 Dogs that live outdoors should have a doghouse that’s elevated a few inches and has cedar shavings, straw or a blanket to trap body heat.
 Pets that spend time outdoors need more food because cold weather saps energy.